 Getting used to the trigger was a little bit of a learning curve, but it wasn’t as bad as I thought it would be.
 A lot of the guns I’ve shot have really short trigger pulls…about half what the Bodyguard has.

 Newbie Note: A double action only gun means there is no need to cock the hammer.
 If a round doesn’t fire when you pull the trigger, you just pull the trigger again.
 With other gun types, you need to rack the slide again to cock the hammer before it will fire.
-For more information we actually have a article that explains the difference between double and single action.
+For more information, we actually have an article that explains the difference between double and single action.